 Some solutions also come with capabilities such as automatic task allocation and custom route building.
 Such comprehensive control over your fleet creates a much more effective approach to responding to shipping requests.

-These systems provide partially or even fully-automated scheduling, assigning drivers to planned loads.
+This provides partially or even fully-automated scheduling, assigning drivers to planned loads.
 Visual displays such as Gantt charts, maps and lists aid capacity planning.
 And drag-and-drop features make is easy to manage job assignments.

 With the ability to identify the right driver for each job, you’ll significantly increase delivery efficiency and customer satisfaction.
 Dispatchers have all the necessary tools available to them to make informed decisions.
 Less time spent scheduling allows for more resources spent on other strategic tasks.